Sour Cream Banana Coffee Cake is a lovely banana treat layered with chocolate chips and nuts. Great for any time of day!

-Combine chocolate chips, pecans, sugar, and cinnamon.
-Set aside.
+Combine the chocolate chips, pecans, sugar, and cinnamon.

 To make the cake:

-Whisk together flour, baking powder, cinnamon, baking soda, and salt.
+Whisk together the flour, baking powder, cinnamon, baking soda, and salt.
 Set aside.

-Using an electric mixer on medium speed, beat butter, sugar, and brown sugar until light and fluffy.
-Add eggs, one at a time, mixing well after each addition.
-Add bananas and sour cream, and mix until combined.
+Using an electric mixer on medium speed, beat the butter, sugar, and brown sugar until light and fluffy.
+Add the eggs, one at a time, mixing well after each addition.
+Add the bananas and sour cream, and mix until combined.

 Reduce mixer speed to low.
-Gradually add flour mixture, mixing just until combined.
+Gradually add the flour mixture, mixing just until combined.